 - It is difficult to evaluate a medical situation from a phone call.
 There are numerous conditions that can have the same clinical signs.
 Therefore, it is vital to verify the cause of a problem before treating it.
 Although a problem may seem simple, for example an ear infection, unseen conditions, such as a ruptured eardrum, could change your pet’s treatment plan.

 - We are required by law to have an established veterinary, client, patient relationship in order to prescribe medications.

-- Some medications can have serious side effects under certain situations, making a recent physical exam extremely important in the decision making process.
+- Some medications can have serious side effects under certain conditions, making a recent physical exam extremely important in the decision making process.

-Some medications require periodic bloodwork to insure that the medication is not causing any undesired side effects and is at a proper dose level to treat your pet’s condition.
-Your pet’s well-being is our top priority and bloodwork helps us monitor your pet’s health when on long-term medication.
+Some medications require periodic blood work to ensure that the medication is not causing any undesired side effects and is at a proper dose level to treat your pet’s condition.
+Your pet’s well-being is our top priority and blood work helps us monitor your pet’s health when on long-term medication.

 Why does my pet need a yearly heartworm test if I keep him or her on preventative?